neonlabsorg/examples/simple-erc721-foundry/README.md

 cast send <contract_address> --rpc-url $RPC_URL --private-key $PRIVATE_KEY "safeMint(address,string)" <deployer_address> <token_metadata_uri> --legacy
 ```

+**NOTE!** This directory includes a sample token metadata file "tokenUri.json".
+You can use something similar to this.

+1. Upload a token image file to IPFS (using Pinata).
+2. Replace the description, image and name in the "tokenUri.json" file with your own data and upload the json file to the same location as your image file.
+3. Use this metadata URI for minting the NFT token.

 After successfully running this step you should get console output similar to:

 ```sh